sassoftware/quickstart-sas-viya-gcp/README.md

 ```
 To verify the path:
 1. Click [here](https://console.cloud.google.com/projectselector2/storage/browser?_ga=2.254580111.-645135131.1554401290&supportedpurview=project) to open the Google Storage browser from the GCP console.
-2. Ensure that you are logged into the correct Google account.
+2. Ensure that you are logged in to the correct Google account.
 3. Choose the project that contains the bucket with the license zip file.
 You should see a table with any buckets that are in the project.
 4. From the buckets list, click on the bucket with the license zip file.
 5. Click on any embedded folder(s) within the bucket to navigate to the license zip file.